-Sales Tax on Bullion in Massachusetts
+Massachusetts Sales Tax on Bullion

-In Massachusetts, qualifying bullion and coin orders are tax-free if your order total is at least $1,000.
+Sometimes — In Massachusetts, qualifying bullion and coin orders are tax-free if your order total is at least $1,000.
 Smaller orders, jewelry, and collectibles are taxed normally.

 Here's how each kind of item is treated in this state.
 Tap a row to read the plain-English note.